PierUgit/fmmap/README.md

 !> converts n*n elements to a number of bytes nbytes = fmmap_elem2byte(n*n, storage_size(pi))

-!> Mapping to a new named file; returns a 1D pointer of size n call fmmap_create(x, bytes, FMMAP_NEW, "./foo1.bin")
+!> Mapping to a new named file call fmmap_create(x, bytes, FMMAP_NEW, "./foo1.bin")

 !> conversion to a Fortran pointer, in 2 stages because we need a lower bound /= 1